- 23 Jan 2023

-Everything created when working with a Data Scope is only available to the users assigned to the Data Scope; even you as the Admin user cannot see them.
+Everything created when working with a Data Scope is only available to the users assigned to the Data Scope.
+Even an Admin user cannot see them unless they are logged in to that Data Scope.
 In order to view the items under a specific Data Scope, you must login as a user associated with the relevant Data Scope.

 Working with Data Scopes and Dashboard Charts

 Once a user is assigned to a Data Scope, when they use the system the Axonius Dashboard is not displayed.

 When a user creates a new chart that is based on a query, only queries that are included in the Data Scope are available.
 In the example here, only one query is available.

 If you change the role of the user who created a chart or a space, and they are no longer assigned to this Data Scope, then they will not be able to see the chart or space they created.